 You are going to have to give presentations.
 They need to be captivating, incite input and motivate your desired outcome.
 Your ability to present, sometimes when you didn’t even know you’d be presenting until the last minute, will be vital to your success as a freelancer.

 Defining and communicating a vision that others get on board with and want to be a part of a crucial skill.
 You might not be the official leader, but as the vanguard of creativity, you could find yourself as the de facto leader, until someone says otherwise.

 13. Meeting management

 Time is money and meetings waste time – ergo, meetings waste money.
-If they are not well managed that is.
-Keeping meetings brisk and on-topic, without being rude about it, is an important skill to master if you don’t want valuable hours eaten up by unproductive sit-downs.
+If they are not well managed, that is.
+Keeping meetings brisk and on-topic, without being rude about it, is an important skill to master if you don’t want precious hours eaten up by unproductive sit-downs.

 14. Facilitating skills

 Seeking out and collating feedback and opinions into one easily-digestible format that proffers a solution to satisfy all stakeholders – a toughie, but all in a day’s work for a creative freelancer.

 If you’re uncomfortable selling, you’re in the wrong gig.
 For a freelancer, life’s a pitch – you are going to be selling ideas and building buy-in, the whole time.
 The other vital sales skill is selling yourself: bigging yourself up is hard, you need to learn to do it subtly, without coming across as being irritatingly full of yourself.
 It’s a fine line.